hiddenDevXR/MDVJ-Fundamentals/README.md

 # Rectilineal movement

-ES
-For this excercise we learnt how to move a objetc using different method.
+For this excercise we learnt how to move a object toward a goal using different method.
-In this first example we use a the
+In this first example we use the translate method from the tranform component of the game object as follows.

         Vector3 direction = goal.position - this.transform.position;
         float step = speed * Time.deltaTime;
+        this.transform.Translate(direction.normalized * step);

+![Activity_Follower_01](https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/eb45d8d4-1c5d-4aa2-9712-5e93f159bc86)

+After that by using the look at method we manage to make the game object to face the goal where it moving.
+By using the 'LookAt' method in the update, the object continoysly faces the goal.

+        this.transform.LookAt(goal.position);
+        ...
         this.transform.Translate(direction.normalized * step, Space.World);

-EN

-![Activity_Follower_01](https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/eb45d8d4-1c5d-4aa2-9712-5e93f159bc86)

 ![Activity_Follower_02](https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/c3792dd8-e7a6-4ef4-af06-143b74c2a9d4)

+Finally, as a more advance implementation.
+Now, the object is moved by using the Unity Input Axis.
+Itwas also implemented a system that when the player collides with the cyllinders, these change their state and add a point to the player score.

 ![Activity_Follower_03](https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/2fb8e0f3-7608-4efb-a25f-104728fbf879)